Berserk-Games/Tabletop-Simulator-Console-Commands/Commands.md

 USAGE: `team [<team>]`

 Returns your current team.
-If <team> provided will attempt to swap you to that team.
+If &lt;team&gt; provided will attempt to swap you to that team.

 ## `timestamp_all`